BioMedIA/dHCP-release-notes/qc.md

 manually flagged as pass/fail depending on if the issue affects the fMRI, the dMRI, or other.

-2. After reconstruction the images were visually inspected and each image was flagged as PASS/FAIL
+2. After reconstruction the T2, T1, fMRI and dMRI datasets were visually inspected and each of them was flagged as PASS/FAIL.

 3. The structural pipeline QC combined several sources of information: 479 scans were scored visually as part of an atlas construction project --